8 Tips To Write Appealing Query Letters

 If you’ve chosen the high road of self-publishing then you don’t have to sweat about all this at all.
 For others taking the traditional route, we’ve got a guide to help you write a dynamic query letter which is your best shot at getting a reputable literary agent’s attention.

-Though there are no standard rules to do this, the following are some tips to help you compose a query letter which empowers you and your book in the eyes of the reader.
+Though there are no standard rules to do this, the following are some tips to help you compose a query letter that positions you as a talented and trustworthy author and your book as a valuable investment.

 #1 Pay attention to the submission criteria

 You must first decide if you want to approach an agent or a publisher.
 Before you start writing, spend some time to investigate the agent and make sure that they are likely to be interested.
 First look at their website and their submission guidelines.
 Be careful that you follow the instructions on their site.

 You could also get a copy of the Writers’ and Artists’ Yearbook, which lists the agents with their clients and informs you about how to approach them.

 #2 Personalize the letter for each agent

 Agents go through hundreds of such letters every month and can easily tell when it’s just a copy and paste job.
 It indicates that the author hasn’t done their research on the agent or the agency they’re querying.